timescale/docs/promscale/monitoring-promscale.md

 To monitor Promscale make sure that a Prometheus instance is scraping Promscale http endpoint i.e. default to `9201` port, `/metrics` API.
-Use Prometheus to to evaluate the Promscale alerting rules, and configure Prometheus as a data source in Grafana to visulaize the Promscale dashboard.
-This helps to troubleshhot the issues when Promscale isn't working as expected.
+Use Prometheus to to evaluate the Promscale alerting rules, and configure Prometheus as a data source in Grafana to visualize the Promscale dashboard.
+This helps to troubleshoot the issues when Promscale isn't working as expected.
 You don't want your monitoring tool monitoring itself.
 </highlight>